 In general, children need surgery to do the following:

 How these objectives are achieved depends on the kind of double outlet right ventricle your child has.
-The approach that is best for your child’s heart is best explained by the cardiologist and surgeon taking care of your child.
+The approach that is right for your child’s heart is best explained by the cardiologist and surgeon taking care of your child.

 To get ready for surgery, your child may need medicines like these: